 Georgia Avenue West is the area west of Georgia Avenue between Denley Road and Randolph Road.
 It comprises blocks of single-family homes, the Glenmont Greenway, the Metro station's west entrance, and the recently constructed Metro parking garage on the WMATA Triangle property.
 The 1997 Plan encouraged assemblage of the single-family properties nearest the Metro station for townhouses.
 Approximately 140 single-family parcels were recommended as suitable for the RT-15 floating zone (residential townhouses at maximum 15 units per acre).
-Twelve properties elected to apply for the floating zone with the Sectional Map Amendment for the 1997 Plan but no redevelopment has occurred.
+Twelve properties elected to apply for the floating zone with the Sectional Map Amendment for the 1997 Plan, but no redevelopment has occurred.

 Created specifically for these parcels in Glenmont, the RT-15 Zone was intended to provide an economically feasible redevelopment option where RT-12.5 could not do so due to the cost of land.
 A decade later, the Planning Department's 2008 Georgia Avenue Corridor Study found no evidence of financial feasibility for assembling and redeveloping single-family houses into townhouses or any other type of low to mid-rise residential uses, even at 15 units per acre, along the Georgia Avenue corridor.
-Although development at this density is not achievable in the foreseeable market, the Plan recommends retaining the RT-15 floating zone for this area as a future option for Georgia Avenue West with a minimum assemblage requirement of one acre of land.
-Mixed-use Planned Development zoning (PD-15) can be applied in areas up to two acres.
+Although development at this density is not achievable in the foreseeable future, the Plan recommends retaining the 1997 Plan's recommendation for a townhouse-floating zone with approximately 15 dwelling units per acre for a minimum assemblage of one acre of land.